rancher/docs/content/k3s/latest/en/security/secrets_encryption/_index.md

 - Rotating and deleting encryption keys
 - Reencrypting secrets

->**Warning** Failure to follow proper procedure for rotating encryption keys can leave your cluster permanently corrupted.
+>**Warning:** Failure to follow proper procedure for rotating encryption keys can leave your cluster permanently corrupted.
 Proceed with caution.

 ### Single-Server Encryption Key Rotation
 To rotate secrets encryption keys on a single-node cluster:

 - Start the K3s server with the flag `--secrets-encryption`

->**Note** Starting K3s without encryption and enabling it at a later time is currently *not* supported.
+>**Note:** Starting K3s without encryption and enabling it at a later time is currently *not* supported.

 1. Prepare